ZexiLee/about-zexili/_pages/about.md

   - /about.html
 ---

-I have joined __Knowin AI__ as a Lead Research Scientist, leading the Embodied Agent Brain and Memory Systems.
-I am also a Postdoc researcher at the Chinese University of Hong Kong.
+I am a Postdoc researcher at the Chinese University of Hong Kong.
 I was a Senior Research Scientist (_Alibaba Star Talent_) at the Tongyi Lab, Alibaba Group.
 I obtained the Ph.D. in *Artificial Intelligence* from the College of Computer Science and Technology, Zhejiang University (ZJU), China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/).
 I was a visiting researcher at the University of Cambridge under the supervision of Prof. [Nicholas Lane](https://niclane.org/).
 I worked closely with Prof. [Tao Lin](https://lins-lab.github.io/) at Westlake University/EPFL.

 <!--I am the Associate Chair of [FedKDD 2025](https://fedkdd.github.io/fedkdd2025/) (Federated Learning Workshop of KDD 2025).
 During my Ph.D., I also earned a minor degree in Technology-based (BEST) MBA from the School of Management, ZJU.
 Before Ph.D., I received my bachelor's degree in *Engineering* from ZJU; meanwhile, I obtained an *honorary undergraduate degree* from Chu Kochen Honors College of ZJU and a minor degree in Public Affairs (social governance).-->

 <!--My main research interests lie in *__i) optimization, generalization, and personalization of deep learning models__*, especially under *distributed/federated/collaborative* setups, which are generally empowered by deep learning phenomena and mechanistic interpretability;  *__ii) trustworthy model manipulation for foundation models__*: understanding and improving foundation models (e.g., large language model, vision transformer, and diffusion transformer) from the *__model parameter perspective__*, i.e., model *fusion, editing, pruning, stitching, growth, unlearning, and generation*.-->

-Knowin AI is an embodied AI startup focused on home robotics.
-It is building the next-generation paradigm for embodied intelligence, covering full-stack R&D across both algorithms and hardware, with the goal of bringing robots into everyone's life.

 My current research interests lie in the agent and memory systems of embodied intelligence, including low-level manipulation (working memory) and high-level planning \& memorization (long-term memory).